koushalbalaji-spec/Hand-Gesture-Controlled-car/README.md

 This eliminates the need for remote or complicated controls.

+---

+## Update:
-**Update:** to reduce the use of battery, i have removed the arduino uno and replaced it with Atmega 328P chip.
+**- To reduce the use of battery, i have removed the arduino uno and replaced it with Atmega 328P chip.**
+- PCB Built to house all the components and establish strong Connection.
+- Steps taken To reduce noise disturbance to **NRF24L01**.
+- Stronger Communication lines.
+- 2 more motors added to increase **Drive power** and **Accuracy**.

 ---